dave090679/formatfactory/readme.md

 * enter or spacebar: press the selected button  (launch the selected converter)

+## changes in 0.4:
+* extended the support for Version 3.5 to all versions from 3.5.
+Now I hopefully don't havew to touch my code until the pcfreetime guys change the object hierarchy of formatfactory again.

 ## changes in 0.3:
 * fix: the add-on works in cyrillic languages like russian